Can I File A NC Workers’ Compensation Claim?

 Step 1 – Report the injury.
 You should report the injury to your employer as soon as possible.
 This should be done in writing, to establish evidence that you provided your employer with notice of the claim.
 The employer can be unfairly prejudiced if they are not given an opportunity to evaluate the claim in a timely manner.
 Additionally, in an accepted Workers’ Comp claim, the employer has the right to direct where you receive treatment.

 Step 2 – Complete Form 18.
-Form 18 is the Notice of Accident to Employer and Claim of Employee, Representative or Dependent for NC Workers’ Compensation Benefits.
+Form 18 is the Notice of Accident to Employer and Claim of Employee, Representative, or Dependent for NC Workers’ Compensation Benefits.
 The form can be found online for download.
 A Workers’ Compensation attorney with a North Carolina Industrial Commission ID and login can submit the form for you electronically.
-This form should be filed with the Industrial Commission, provided to the employer, and finally a copy should be kept by the employee for their records.
+This form should be filed with the Industrial Commission, provided to the employer, and finally, a copy should be kept by the employee for their records.
 Ideally, the form is filed within 30 days of the injury, and certainly within two years of the date of the injury.

 Step 3 – Await your employer’s response.
 If you need medical attention in the meantime, you should pursue it.
-However, within 14 days of submitting the form, your employer should respond either denying the claim, accepting the claim, or requesting an extension from the Industrial Commission.
+However, within 14 days of submitting the form, your employer should respond either by denying the claim, accepting the claim, or requesting an extension from the Industrial Commission.
 If your claim is denied, it doesn’t mean you can’t still fight for a Workers’ Compensation award.
 It just means your employer has spoken as to their belief that the injury should not be covered by the Workers’ Compensation Act.

 Consult With A NC Workers’ Compensation Lawyer

-Workers’ Compensation differs from personal injury in a few ways.
+Workers’ Compensation differs from a personal injury in a few ways.
 Specifically, when you have a denied claim, it’s important to seek counsel from an attorney familiar with Workers’ Compensation in North Carolina.
 The denial of your claim means you will need to seek medical treatment on your own and pursue your employer for reimbursement after the fact.
 While you may ultimately have to request a hearing with the Industrial Commission in hopes that they decide the claim should have been covered by the employer, there are many additional steps along the way.

 Your Workers’ Compensation attorney will keep track of your recovery progress with you, and when treatment is complete, he or she will submit a demand package to the employer.
 Even though the claim is denied, this package will present the facts of your injury together with the medical treatment and billing, in hopes the employer will reconsider.
 At this time, your Workers’ Compensation attorney will most likely be dealing with opposing counsel representing the employer.